 However, at the end of the day, the more substantial question is: have you inspired others, and even yourself, through your vision, hard work, and dedication leading up to the competition?
 Inspiring others to believe for higher and achieve their own goals is one of the ultimate rewards and achievements of competing.
 More than just individual accomplishments, it is about working together as a community, supporting each other toward common goals, and achieving something larger and more powerful than anything any of us could have ever accomplished in our own strength.

 When a student prepares for a competition, it is a team process.
 The entire academy participates.
 Our teammates play a critical role in helping the competitor prepare for the competition through drilling, rolling, and encouragement.
 Likewise, the coaches put in hours of studying the competitors’ game, what motivates them, adjusting the training, and tweaking the details so that the competitor can perform at his or her best.
-Significant others and family members forgo quality time at home as the competitor puts in the required mat time.
+Significant others and family members sacrifice quality time at home as the competitor puts in the required mat time.
 We are all invested.
 We have put our heart, sweat and, at times, even blood on the mat for our teammate’s dream of competition, for the passion of the sport, and for the love of our team.

 Further, the competition itself is then a collective experience shared by the entire team.
 As the name of the competitor is called, the one who we have been helping to prepare throughout the weeks leading up to this day, we become nervous.
 More anxious than when we ourselves compete.
 This is because we are invested.
-We want the best for our teammate.
+We want the best for our teammates.
 As the competitor steps to the edge of the mat, seconds before the match begins, with their backs facing the bleachers, the Team Passos patch can be clearly seen on the back of their gi.
-You can’t help but to notice it.
+You can’t help but notice it.
 What is being displayed is more than just a patch or a logo.
 It is a representation of the dreams conceived, limitations overcome, strength gained, a shared community that has fought and won battles together, and ultimately experienced lives changed.

-To all of our students who have demonstrated a high work ethic and commitment to this vision, you have inspired all of us.
+To all our students who have demonstrated a high work ethic and commitment to this vision, you have inspired all of us.
 This is how you measure success.
 Well done!